Toronto FC believes they can go one step further than last year’s squad

 "Good teams find ways to win when not everything goes right."

-While there are numerous reasons for TFC's improvement from a year ago – the roster depth, the goalkeeping of Alex Bono – the most important one was finding the missing link between the midfield and the strikers, Giovionco and Altidore.
+While there are many reasons for TFC's improvement from a year ago – the roster depth, the goalkeeping of Alex Bono – the key one was finding the missing link between the midfield and the strikers, Giovinco and Altidore.
 The crucial piece turned out to be Spanish midfielder Victor Vazquez, who decided soccer in Mexico City was not a good fit for him or his family and let Reds general manager Tim Bezbatchenko know he was ready to come to Toronto.
 Vazquez's 16 assists, second in MLS during the regular season, forged a bond with the front line that was capped by his work on Altidore's goal.

-The goal started with Bono, who fired a long kick up to Giovinco, who used his spectacular feet to elude several defenders and get the ball to Altidore.
+The goal started with Bono, who fired a long kick up to Giovinco, who used his spectacular foot skills to elude several defenders and get the ball to Altidore.
 That started a give-and-go with Vazquez, who made the final, perfect pass by waiting until Altidore was in position and then placing it right on his foot.

 "His eye, obviously, as we saw [Wednesday night], for the final pass, for the moment is special," Vanney said.
 "It brings a lot of confidence to our group.
 It brings that connection from our back line through Michael [Bradley], from Michael to Victor on to Seba [Giovinco] and Jozy.
-It's just a link that maybe we didn't have in the same way last year that we have this year.

-"His eye for the game, his awareness of everything that's going on in the field and finding pockets, finding space.
+It's just a link that maybe we didn't have in the same way last year ….
+His eye for the game, his awareness of everything that's going on in the field and finding pockets, finding space.
 He's not a typical attacking midfielder.
 He gives us an honest day's work defensively.
 He covers a lot of ground, he's always helping."

 That honest labour, along with the determination to push through setbacks like a blocked penalty kick early in Wednesday's game, is what Vazquez has in common with teammates who do not have his mental and physical skills.
 He does what is necessary to win, which is what TFC as a group had to do in this year's playoffs.